marcooi/video-editor/WALKTHROUGH.md

 - **Adding Filters**: To add video filters (brightness, contrast), create a new editor component (e.g., `FilterEditor.tsx`) and add a new mode in `App.tsx`.
 Use FFmpeg's `-vf` flag.
 - **Performance**: Large files may take time to process.
 Consider implementing a web worker for UI responsiveness if moving heavy logic off the main thread (though FFmpeg.wasm already runs in a worker).

+## How to Continue Development

+To resume work on this project with an AI assistant, use the following prompt to ensure they have full context:

+> "I am working on a browser-based video editor project.
+Please read the `WALKTHROUGH.md` file in the root directory to understand the project architecture, key components, and current state.
+Once you've read it, I'd like to [insert your next goal here]."